Traffic Manager routing methods

 - If an endpoint match is found and that endpoint is in the Stopped state, Traffic Manager returns a NODATA response.
-In this case, no further lookups is made higher up in the geographic region hierarchy.
+In this case, no further lookups are made higher up in the geographic region hierarchy.
 This behavior is also applicable for nested endpoint types when the child profile is in the Stopped or Disabled state.

 - If an endpoint displays a Disabled status, it won’t be included in the region matching process.
 This behavior is also applicable for nested endpoint types when the endpoint is in the Disabled state.